vuejs/vue/.github/CONTRIBUTING.md

 - Make sure `npm test` passes. (see [development setup](#development-setup))

-- If adding new feature:
+- If adding a new feature:
   - Add accompanying test case.
-  - Provide convincing reason to add this feature.
+  - Provide a convincing reason to add this feature.
 Ideally, you should open a suggestion issue first and have it approved before working on it.

 - If fixing bug:
   - If you are resolving a special issue, add `(fix #xxxx[,#xxxx])` (#xxxx is the issue id) in your PR title for a better release log, e.g. `update entities encoding/decoding (fix #3899)`.
-  - Provide detailed description of the bug in the PR.
+  - Provide a detailed description of the bug in the PR.
 Live demo preferred.
   - Add appropriate test coverage if applicable.

 ## Development Setup